Tea Party Caucus: Funding

-List of current members
+List of former members

 House

 The Caucus chair was Michele Bachmann of Minnesota between 2010 and her retirement in 2015.
 Tim Huelskamp was elected as the Caucus' second chair in January 2015, but was defeated in the 2016 Republican primary by Roger Marshall.
-Of a possible 435 Representatives, as of January 6, 2013, the committee had 48 members, all Republicans.
+Out of the possible 435 Representatives, as of January 6, 2013, the committee had 48 members, all Republicans.
 At its height, the Caucus had 60 members in 2011.
+As of the 115th Congress the Caucus is no longer registered as an official Congressional Member Organization.

 Several members of the Tea Party Caucus were part of the Republican leadership.
-Tom Price served as chairman of the Republican Policy Committee, making him the seventh ranking Republican in the House, John R. Carter was the Secretary of the House Republican Conference, ranking him the ninth ranking Republican, and Pete Sessions was the number six Republican as the chairman of the National Republican Congressional Committee.
-Other former members of the Tea Party Caucus held committee chairmanships such as Lamar S. Smith, chairman of the House Judiciary Committee.
+Tom Price served as chairman of the Republican Policy Committee, making him the seventh-ranking Republican in the House; John R. Carter was the Secretary of the House Republican Conference, ranking him ninth; and Pete Sessions served as the number-six Republican as the chairman of the National Republican Congressional Committee.
+Other former members of the Tea Party Caucus held committee chairmanships, such as Lamar S. Smith, chairman of the House Judiciary Committee.